neha-duggirala/Multivariate-linear-regression/README.md

 sklearn,
 matplotlib.

-the code programs has both programs from scratch and using sklearn
+the code provided has both programs from scratch and using sklearn